MLS Next Pro

 MLS Next Pro (MLSNP) is a men's professional soccer league in the United States and Canada that is affiliated with Major League Soccer (MLS).
-It launched in 2022 with 21 teams and now comprises 27 reserve sides of MLS clubs and two independent clubs.
+It launched in 2022 with 21 teams and now comprises 27 reserve sides of MLS clubs and three independent clubs (Carolina Core FC, Chattanooga FC and CT United).
 MLS Next Pro is classified as part of the third tier of the United States soccer league system.

-As of the 2025–26 season, 27 of the 30 MLS teams held affiliations with an MLS Next Pro team, with only the CF Montréal, D.C.
+As of the 2026 season, 27 of the 30 MLS teams held affiliations with an MLS Next Pro team, with only CF Montréal, D.C.
 United, and San Diego FC having no such franchise affiliation.

 History

-In the mid 2000's MLS teams began to form their own academies to begin the development of players.
+In the mid 2000s, MLS teams began to form their own academies to begin the development of players.
 In 2005, MLS launched a reserve league with the then 12 teams that competed in MLS.
 This was an effort to allow games for the players amongst the academies for more meaningful competition.

 MLS announced the dissolution of the Reserve League following the partnership formed with then-named USL.
 This allowed players to get loaned from teams in MLS to play minutes in teams in third division soccer.
 This was mandatory during the time of affiliation between MLS–USL clubs.
 During the partnership, teams in MLS began the foundings of their own B teams, or No. 2 teams.
 First teams among MLS to field B teams were: RSL, LA Galaxy, Toronto FC, and Portland Timbers.